LRitzdorf/TaskerDNDFunctions/README.md

 Open Quick Settings (swipe down from the top of your screen with two fingers) and hit the pencil icon (or whichever "edit" icon your Android version uses).
 Scroll down to the "Drag to add tiles" section.
 Tap and hold the `Reload DND` icon, and drag it up into your Quick Settings.
 Rearrange as desired.

-### Volume Button Toggle (Profile)
+### Volume Button DND Toggle (Profile)
 Toggles DND when you press and hold either volume button (customizable, see below) for one second (also customizable).
 Note that, due to a limitation of Tasker, this only works while the phone screen is on.
 Great for discreetly silencing your phone without having to take it out of a bag or pocket!

-### Smartwatch-Volume Toggle (Profile)
+### Smartwatch Volume DND Toggle (Profile)
 Toggles DND when you hit either volume-adjustment button on your smartwatch (if music is not playing).
 An even better version of the volume-button toggle - you don't even have to be within reach of your phone!
-Default configuration works with Garmin devices, on *some* Android versions (11 is known not to work).
+Default configuration works with Garmin devices, on *some* Android versions (Android 11 is known __not__ to work).
 Credit for music-playing detection to Reddit's [MuppetMaster42](https://www.reddit.com/user/MuppetMaster42/), via [this post](https://www.reddit.com/r/tasker/comments/52p6h6/how_to_check_if_music_is_playing_without_an/).

 ## Parameters (please edit!)